alex-mike-mark/TeamLedgeSoftEng/README.txt

 This is the submission for iteration 1 of MuscleUp.
 MuscleUp is an app intended to help people create and stick to their fitness goals.
-The app is inteded to feature a variety of exercises, the ability to create custom workouts, schedule sessions and gamify their progress.
+The app is intended to feature a variety of exercises and workouts, the ability to create custom workouts, schedule sessions and gamify their progress.
 Created by: Cole Kehler, Ryan Koop, Matt Smidt, Alex Mark and Jon Ingram

 ###Git Repository###